 Based on a recent court opinion in SC, MIT recognizes common law marriages entered into on or prior to July 24, 2019.

 Your participating employer selects the Plan offerings that will be made available to its employees.
 You may choose your coverage each year during open enrollment.
 Open enrollment for employees generally occurs during December prior to the start of a plan year.
-For example, for the 2020 plan year, all employees must elect coverage no later than December 27, 2019.

 MIT coverage can be obtained outside of open enrollment if you have a qualifying event or meet the Plan’s special enrollment provisions.
 Please consult your MIT Summary Plan Description for more information.